 McCaul sponsors bills primarily in these issue areas:

-From Jan 2005 to Feb 2016, McCaul missed 178 of 8,321 roll call votes, which is 2.1%.
-This is on par with the median of 2.2% among the lifetime records of representatives currently serving.
-ProPublica has tracked 3 explanations for these missed votes.
+From Jan 2005 to May 2022, McCaul missed 253 of 11,675 roll call votes, which is 2.2%.
+This is on par with the median of 2.1% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.